Last updated on

 - 1 cup ice cold water

-- 1 ready-to-use graham cracker crumb crust 9-inch
+- 1 ready-to-use graham cracker crumb crust (9-inch)

 - Boil your water as you prepare your other ingredients.

-- Stir together the boiling water and strawberry Jell-O for two minutes until completely dissolved.
+- Stir together the boiling water and strawberry Jello for two minutes until completely dissolved.

 - Add the ice cold water to the gelatin mixture and stir until slightly thickened.